Trans Ally Tips

 • Don't ask transpeople to educate you.
 Do your own homework & research.
 Understand that there is a difference between talking to individuals about their preferences/perspectives and forcing someone to be your educator.
 Try not to view individuals as spokespeople; the trans communities are diverse, not one monolithic voice or viewpoint.

-• Don't assume transmen are exempt from male privilege, misogyny, sexism, etc, just because of a so-called "girl past."
+• Don't assume transmen are exempt from male privilege, misogyny, sexism, etc, just because they were assigned female at birth.

 • Recognize that transwomen deal with sexism in a very real way (on top of transphobia).